mmoreram/BaseBundle/README.md

 ## Configuration

-The way your bundle will request some data from the outside (app) is by using a configuration file.
+The way your bundle will request and validate some data from the outside (app) is by using a configuration file.
 You can check the official [Configuration Documentation](http://symfony.com/doc/current/components/config/definition.html) if you want to know a little bit about this amazing feature.